ottodevs/omnipools/TESTNET_ADDRESSES.md

 # Flow Testnet Contract Addresses

-This document contains the contract addresses needed for TrustFlow to work on Flow testnet.
+This document contains the contract addresses needed for OmniPools to work on Flow testnet.

 ## Standard Contracts (Already Deployed)